 Co-founder & Co-coordinator

-Mariame is the co-founder and the co-coordinator of Black Girls Gather (A Book Club).
+Mariame is the co-founder and the co-coordinator of Black Girls Gather.
 She grew up in the West Island of Montreal, but her parents are originally from Guinea and Senegal.
 She is currently completing her bachelor’s in civil law at the law Faculty of the University of Montreal and works as a summer student at the firm, McCarthy Tétrault.
 For the past three years, Mariame has volunteered at the West Island Black Community Association as a tutor for their Saturday Morning Tutorial Program, as the co-coordinator of their Education Committee and as a board member for the organization.
 Outside her community involvement, Mariame also works on various projects promoting diversity and inclusion in the legal community as President of the Black Law Student Association of the University of Montreal.
 Her interests vary from reading & writing, to dancing and playing soccer competitively.
 She enjoys expressing her creativity through writing, fashion and personal projects.

 Co-founder & Co-coordinator

 Fabiola is the co-founder and the co-coordinator of Black Girls Gather.
 Originally from Cameroon, born in Germany and raised in Montreal, her being is a mosaic of those three cultures.
 She is studying for her bachelors in Psychology with a minor in Urban Planning.
 Having a keen interest in the understanding of the human mind and its interactions with city life, she volunteers in different spaces in Montreal.
 Her other interests consist of reading, practicing yoga and meditation and interacting with others on different subjects that enrich the human mind and experience (amongst other things).